nth-commit/GalaxyCheck/README.md

     select (x, y);
 ```

 Hooooold up.
 Requirements have changed.
-We actually now need to generate a range, and the interesting thing about the kind of range is that the minimum and maximum bounds need to be in order
+We actually now need to generate a range, and the interesting thing about a range is that the minimum and maximum bounds need to be in order.

 This would be a significant structural change in some other frameworks, but using LINQ, it's trivial: